5 Best Peptides for Weight Loss: Dosing, Evidence & What Actually Works

 • MOTS-c (5 mg) – morning, 2-3x weekly

-Two approaches to visceral fat through completely different mechanisms.
-Tesamorelin has the clinical data; MOTS-c adds metabolic enhancement.
+Two approaches to visceral fat through different mechanisms.
+Tesamorelin brings the clinical data; MOTS-c adds metabolic enhancement.

 What NOT to stack:

-• Multiple GHRH analogs (don’t combine CJC-1295 with Tesamorelin – redundant)
+• Multiple GHRH analogs (don’t combine CJC-1295 with Tesamorelin, it’s redundant)

 • GH peptides with uncontrolled diabetes (blood sugar effects)